monster-js/monster-js/docs/router/route-parameters.md

 # Route Parameters

 Route parameters allow you to define dynamic segments in your application paths.
 These segments can capture variable parts of the URL and pass them to the corresponding component.
-In Weco JS Router, route parameters are defined using curly braces `{}` in the path.
+In Monster JS Router, route parameters are defined using curly braces `{}` in the path.

 ## Defining Route Parameters